polarityio/jira/README.md

 If checked, the integration will search keywords/phrases in Jira issues

 ### Reduce Search Fuzziness
-If checked, the integration will return fewer results with more of an exact string match on your entities.
+If checked, the integration will return fewer results with an exact string match on your entities.

+### Search Comments
+If checked, the integration will search your entities in the comments.

 ## Installation Instructions